AaronTomThomas/todolistapp/README.md

 to set up prisma db, 'npx prisma generate' and/or 'npx prisma migrate dev --name init'

+#Creating environment for DB

+create a .env file with contents "DATABASE_URL = "file:/dev.db"

 The database should then be in sync with the schema in prisma/schema.prisma

 'npm run dev' to run in local host